Random design analysis of ridge regression: Introduction

 \section{Introduction}

-In the random design setting for linear regression, one is given pairs $(X_1,Y_1),\dotsc,(X_n,Y_n)$ of covariates and responses, sampled from a population, where each $X_i$ are random vectors and $Y_i \in \R$.
-These pairs are hypothesized to have the linear relationship
+In the random design setting for linear regression, we are provided with samples of covariates and responses, $(x_1,y_1),(x_2,y_2),\dotsc,(x_n,y_n)$, which are sampled independently from a population, where the $x_i$ are random vectors and the $y_i$ are random variables.
+Typically, these pairs are hypothesized to have the linear relationship

-for some linear map $\beta$, where the $\eps_i$ are noise terms.
-The goal of estimation in this setting is to find coefficients $\hat\beta $ based on these $(X_i,Y_i)$ pairs such that the expected prediction error on a new draw $(X,Y)$ from the population, measured as $\E[(X^\top\hat\beta - Y)^2]$, is as small as possible.
+for some linear function $\beta$ (though this hypothesis need not be true).
+Here, the $\epsilon_i$ are error terms, typically assumed to be normally distributed as $\mathcal{N}(0,\snoise^2)$.
+The goal of estimation in this setting is to find coefficients $\bh$ based on these $(x_i,y_i)$ pairs such that the expected prediction error on a new draw $(x,y)$ from the population, measured as $\E[(\dotp{\bh,x} - y)^2]$, is as small as possible.
+This goal can also be interpreted as estimating $\beta$ with accuracy measured under a particular norm.

-The random design setting stands in contrast to the fixed design setting, where the covariates $X_1,\dotsc,X_n$ are fixed (non-random), with only the responses $Y_1,\dotsc,Y_n$ being treated as random.
-Thus, the covariance structure of the design points is completely known and need not be estimated, making the conditions simpler for establishing finite sample guarantees and for studying techniques such as dimension reduction and feature selection.
-However, the fixed design setting does not directly address out-of-sample prediction, which is of primary concern in some applications.
+The random design setting stands in contrast to the fixed design setting, where the covariates $x_1,x_2,\dotsc,x_n$ are fixed (\emph{i.e.}, deterministic), and only the responses $y_1,y_2,\dotsc,y_n$ treated as random.
+Thus, the covariance structure of the design points is completely known and need not be estimated, which simplifies the analysis of standard estimators.
+However, the fixed design setting does not directly address out-of-sample prediction, which is of primary concern in many applications; for instance, in prediction problems, the estimator $\bh$ is computed from an initial sample from the population, and the end-goal is to use $\bh$ as a predictor of $y$ given $x$ where $(x,y)$ is a new draw from the population.
+A fixed design analysis only assesses the accuracy of $\bh$ on data already seen, while a random design analysis is concerned with the predictive performance on unseen data.